dfelinto/blender-manual/manual/sculpt_paint/sculpting/tool_settings/remesh.rst

    Lower values preserve finer details but will result in a mesh with a much more dense topology.

    The voxel size also be adjusted from the 3D Viewport using :kbd:`Shift-R`.
-   Using this shortcut shows a grid that has the real size of the resulting voxel size.
+   Using the shortcut displays an interactive grid overlay showing the resulting voxel size.
+   Moving the mouse closer to center of the grid decreases the voxel size while moving away from the center increase the voxel size.
+   Holding :kbd:`Shift`` increases the precision; adjusting the voxel size in small increments.
-   Holding :kbd:`Shift` while adjusting the size allows better pressing while holding :kbd:`Ctrl` adjusts the size using a relative scale.
+   Holding :kbd:`Ctrl` adjusts the voxel size relative to the current voxel size.

    Sample Voxel Size
       Used to adjust the *Voxel Size* by picking an area of the mesh